-A lender's approval to participate in the SFHGLP does not expire if the lender is an active program participant who is complying with Agency guidelines, continues to meet the criteria of Form RD 3555-16, Agreement for Participation in Single Family Housing Guaranteed/Insured Loan Programs of the United States Government, and remains an eligible lender with Fannie Mae, Freddie Mac, HUD, VA, or other lender approval criteria explained at Section 3.2 of Chapter 3 of this Handbook.
+A lender's approval to participate in the SFHGLP does not expire if the lender is an active program participant who is complying with Agency guidelines, continues to meet the criteria of Form RD 3555-16, and remains an eligible lender with Fannie Mae, Freddie Mac, HUD, VA, or other lender approval criteria explained at Section 3.2 of Chapter 3 of this Handbook.
 The Agency will perform a review on a two year basis to recertify the lender's on-going eligibility.
 When the Agency withdraws approval, the Agency retains the right to pursue debarment and other legal actions, as appropriate.